Oscarville, Georgia: Rape and murder of Mae Crow

 Following the arrest of Knox, four other Black residents were arrested as accomplices to the crime.
 The alleged accomplices were Knox's cousin Oscar Daniel (age 18), Oscar Daniel's sister Jane Daniel (age 22), Jane Daniel's husband Rob Edwards (age 24), and another resident named Ed Collins.
 Rob Edwards, an Oscarville resident, was known as "Big Rob" for his distinctive large stature.
 While the accused were awaiting trial, a mob of approximately 2,000 White vigilantes formed outside the county courthouse holding the alleged accomplices.
 The deputy attempted to prevent the mob from storming the courthouse, but the sheriff had gone home earlier that evening, claiming that he had no idea of the growing mob.
 After gaining access to the cells, the mob beat Rob Edwards with crowbars and hung a noose around his neck.
-The mob then fatally shot Rob Edwards, then dragged his body out of the jailhouse to the town square, where it was hung from a telephone pole, drawing large crowds.
+The mob then fatally shot Rob Edwards and dragged his body out of the jailhouse to the town square, where it was hung from a telephone pole, drawing large crowds.
 Additional bullets were also then fired into Edwards' remains by members of the crowd.

 At trial, 18-year-old Oscar Daniel and 16-year-old Ernest Knox were found guilty of the rape and murder of Mae Crow.
 Jane Daniels was acquitted of her charges.
 The separate trials of Daniels and Knox both took place and concluded within a single day.
 Newt Morris, the judge overseeing the trials, was later at the forefront of the mob during the 1915 lynching of Leo Frank.
 Oscar Daniels and Ernest Knox were both sentenced to death by hanging, which was illegal under state law at the time.
 As public executions were illegal in Forsyth County at the time, Judge Morris ordered that the hangings take place behind a blind.
 The night before the executions, arsonists burned the blind down, leaving the gallows untouched.
 The hangings of Oscar Daniels and Ernest Knox drew large crowds of approximately 8,000 spectators.
 A piece of rope used in the hangings was kept in the minute book of court records until the 1912 violence received attention from civil rights protestors in 1987, around which time the rope went missing.